vankraa/Portfolio/ZomZoms/README.md

 -----
 ### **Views**

-ZomZom makes use of a **Phase** type with in order to change between different views.
+ZomZoms makes use of a **Phase** type with in order to change between different views.
 The phase type also controls which functions to change variables and respond to command and subscription messages.
 ```elm
 type Phase
     = Title